Best General Liability Insurance Companies for Small Businesses in Illinois

 Thimble offers the most competitive rates for construction and manufacturing businesses, both 19% lower than Illinois’ average.
 Businesses outside these niches still save 3% at $130 per month ($1,559 annually).
 What makes Thimble unique value proposition is policy term flexibility.
 Unlike traditional insurers, businesses can get policies by-the-day, by-the-month or annual coverage.
 That’s ideal for event-based, project-based, seasonal or gig work.

-Where Thimble performs best:
+Where Thimble fits:

-• Event-based or project-based businesses needing flexible coverage terms
+• Event-based or project-based businesses

-• Hospitality, agriculture, or marketing businesses seeking better affordability
+• Hospitality, agriculture or marketing businesses

 Learn More: Thimble Review

-Explore The Best General Liability Insurance in Illinois By Industry
+Explore the Best General Liability Insurance in Illinois by Industry

 A Des Moines consulting firm doesn't face the same risks as a Waterloo welding shop or a Council Bluffs food truck.
 The industry guides below show which insurers handle your sector's specific exposures and what coverage limits make sense for your operation.